Ayben06/UserClassfication/README.md

 As you will see, such class imbalance combined with humans’ unpredictable behavior makes it challenging to predict student purchases.

 ## Database
-The dataset includes predictor and target variables.
+The database I worked with consists of seven columns used as predictor variables and one as a target variable (the `purchased` column).
+The target variable is a binary column where `0` indicates a student who hasn’t bought a subscription and `1` represents a student who has.
 Predictor variables store metrics related to student behavior recorded during the free-plan period.

 ## Data Preprocessing
-1. **Importing the Database**: Import and analyze the dataset.
+1. **Importing the Database**: Import and analyze the dataset.The first step to creating a machine learning model is importing the data source.
+Import the data in the ml_datasource.csv file and carefully study the output.
-2. **Removing Outliers**: Filter out data points exceeding certain thresholds.
+2. **Removing Outliers**: Examine the distribution plots of the numerical features and study their skewness.

+Remove data points from the `DataFrame` that meet the following criteria:

+- Minutes watched larger than 1,000
+- Number of courses surpassing 10
+- Number of practice exams started higher than 10
+- Minutes spent on exams going beyond 40 minutes
+-
 3. **Checking for Multicollinearity**: Identify and remove highly correlated feature variables.
 4. **Dealing with NaN Values**: Replace NaN values in the `student_country` column.
    As it turns out, the string NA in database refers to the country code of Namibia.
 But after importing the CSV file into a pandas DataFrame, this country code has been translated to     NaN.
 Substitute all NaN values in the student_country column with the string `NAM`.